tech-learning-collective/tech-learning-collective.github.io/pricing/index.md

 backgroundColor: rgba(161, 1, 1, 1)
 ---

-Tech Learning Collective offers unparalleled and affordable technology education for both [individuals](#individuals) and [groups](#groups) in several different formats.
-These include one-off [workshops]({% link workshops/index.md %}) and intensive [courses]({% link courses/index.html %}).
-Workshop tickets are priced on a per-workshop basis, and usually include a hefty discount for queer-identified and femme students; please see our [events]({% link events/index.md %}) page for details on upcoming workshops.
-The rest of this page describes tuition for individual and group course enrollment.
+Tech Learning Collective offers unparalleled and affordable technology education for both [individuals](#individuals) and [groups](#groups) in several different formats such as one-off [workshops]({% link workshops/index.md %}) and intensive [courses]({% link courses/index.html %}).

+Courses for individuals are offered only to selected pre-enrolled applicants; read more about [course enrollment]({% link enrollment/index.md %}) to learn about our application and selection process.
+Courses for groups are negotiated on a case-by-case basis.
+Please [contact us]({% link contact/index.md %}) if you would like to enroll your staff members in a group course.

+Ticketed workshops are priced on a per-workshop basis.
+We usually offer a hefty discount for queer-identified and femme students.
+Please see our [events]({% link events/index.md %}) page for more details on upcoming workshops and to subscribe to our events calendar.

+Tech Learning Collective instructors can be booked for unticketed events for a nominal [booking fee](#booking-fees).

 ### Individuals